megazordcarioca/decrypt-tokens/README.md

 ### Motivation

-This project was born from the challenges faced while implementing Apple Pay token decryption in a professional environment.
-Existing JOSE libraries were outdated and incompatible with Apple's strict NIST SP 800-56A standard requirements.
-This implementation aims to simplify the process for developers working with payment token decryption in Go.
+This project arose from the challenges faced in implementing Apple Pay token decryption in a professional environment.
+This implementation aims to simplify the process for developers working on payment token decryption in Go.

 ## 🚀 Features